Professor; Associate Dean-Diversity, Equity & Inclusion; Thomas Willis Lambeth Distinguished Chair in Public Policy

 Research & Activities:

-Pursuing my broader interest in black communities, I have a new project called Mapping Black Towns to develop a digital, interactive map representing the significance and transformation in blackness, place, freedom and security.
-An interdisciplinary project, the map will demonstrate the historical development and social and economic transformation of towns created for the support of people of African descent from the early 19th century through the late 20th century.
+Pursuing my broader interest in black communities, I am the co-creator of #TulsaSyllabus, a resource guide that centers sources on the Tulsa race massacre of 1921, as well as related themes such as racial terror and black placemaking in Oklahoma and the United States.
+Additionally, I am part of a new project, Mapping Black Towns, to develop a digital, interactive map representing the significance and transformation in blackness, place, freedom and security.
+An interdisciplinary and team project, I am working with colleagues in geography, planning, archaeology and history to create a map that displays the historical development and social and economic transformation of towns created for the support of people of African descent since the early 19th century.

 My first major study looked at Caribbean banana farmers who were navigating a significant shift in trade policy that threatened their access to an overseas market.
 I wanted to know how farmers were responding to this major impending change.
 Framed around work on globalization, place and social movements, my book, Free Trade and Freedom: Neoliberalism, Place and Nation in the Caribbean, looks at how farmers’ engaged critically with neoliberal policies that were visibly manifest at the state level.
 The book demonstrates that, collective action and place-based narratives drawing on themes relevant to the plantation history in banana farming communities’, were especially important in how farmers’ challenged policies and state practices negatively impacting their livelihood.